10 "Healthy Chips" That Are Just as Bad as Lay's

 1 oz: 120 calories, 2 g fat, 0 g saturated fat, 26 mg sodium, 22 g carbs, 2 g fiber, 0 g sugar, 3 g protein

 If you have high blood pressure, make this your go-to chip.
-With just 26 milligrams of sodium per serving, this is the most traditional chip you'll find that won't flood your system with salt.
+With just 26 milligrams of sodium per serving, these healthy chips won't flood your system with salt.

 Buy It Now!